MOHDDANISH007/Question1/README.md

 "Hello, everyone!
 I'm Mohd Danish, the creator of this repository, and I will be continuously updating it."

-"This repository is for asking and answering questions on a variety of topics, with a focus on questions from 'Leetcode' and 'Coding Ninjas'."
+"This repository is for asking and answering questions on a variety of topics like "array","linked_list","stack","queue", with a focus on questions from 'Leetcode' and 'Coding Ninjas'."
 ![Question Repository](https://miro.medium.com/v2/resize:fit:1400/1*4bhEXZ6s6DmaELOF7ZFaaw.png)

 ## Table of Contents